 Best Things to do in Alaska by Alaskans

 I am so excited to share this post about the BEST things to do in Alaska because all these ideas are from Alaskans!
 These are rounded up from lots of friends in different parts of Alaska as well as my own favorites.
 These are all places loved by locals and also accessible by visitors.
 There are no affiliate links or sponsorships associated with this post, just recommendations from Alaskans!
-If you’re planning a trip to Alaska, I also recommend reading my post about what to pack and what to eat!
+If you’re planning a trip to Alaska, I also recommend reading my post about traveling to Alaska on a budget, what to pack and what to eat!

 The city of Anchorage is often a hub for visitors to Alaska.
 The largest airport, most flights and (generally) the least expensive airfare are here.
 It is also a hub for Alaskans.
 Here are a few highly recommended activities for your time in Anchorage.

 Alaska Native Heritage Center is dedicated to preserving and strengthening Alaska native culture.
 It also provides an opportunity for visitors to learn.
 Open mid May through mid September, you can visit as well as take a tour of the village sites.
 Each site honoring and teaching the traditions of a different group of Alaska Natives.